stacklio/stackl/docs/content/misc/glossary.md

 The configuration packets required of the operating environment for the the service to perform its functions, such as a Linux OS, DNS or Web configuration, or nginx.

-##### Non-Functional Requirements	(NFR)
+##### Resource Requirements (RR)

-The hardware resource requirements to run the service such as CPU, memory, hard disk capacity, and so on.
+The resource requirements to run the service such as CPU, memory, hard disk capacity, and so on.

-##### Extra-Functional Requirements (EFR)

-Application requirements that go beyond runtime requirements of a single service, such as multiple service instantiations, latency links between services, security guarantees on subparts of the application or availability conditions.
+##### Policies (POL)

+Service and application requirements that give additional specifications for how the service or applications functions.
+These map to behavioural constraints on and across services, such as high availability of a service through redundancy or a low latency requirement between two services.

 ##### Stack